smcclab/smc-course/index.md

 <div class="info-box" markdown="1" style="margin: 20px 0;">

-This is the _LENS: ANU Laptop Ensemble_ course website. **The course is running in Semester 1, 2021** (the workshop timeslot is 3pm--5pm in the [Marie Reay 6.02](https://www.anu.edu.au/maps#show=108136)) under the course codes COMP2710/6740.
+This is the _LENS: ANU Laptop Ensemble_ course website. **The course is running in Semester 1, 2021** (the workshop timeslot is Thursday 3pm--5pm in the [Marie Reay 6.02](https://www.anu.edu.au/maps#show=108136)) under the course codes COMP2710/6740.
 If you'd like to participate, then [email Ben](mailto:ben.swift@anu.edu.au) ASAP to register your interest.
 In the